brandonhlk/ouiyo/README.md

 ```
 Moving
 - Pickup items from your home
-- Dropoff items in your room
+- Drop-off items in your room
 ```

 ```